Applying To A Marketing PhD

-This is my personal advice.
-It is in no way meant to reflect the views of the Ivey Business School or its marketing group.
-While I am focused on Canadian business schools I think it probably applies to many North American schools.
+This is my personal advice for those considering a marketing PhD application.
+It is in no way meant to reflect the views of any school I have been involved with (e.g., Terry College of Business — UGA, or the Ivey Business School, where I was when I initially wrote this).
+I think it probably applies to many North American schools.
 Many will undoubtedly disagree with elements.
 All schools and professors look for slightly different things but I believe that this should help people applying to study for a marketing PhD.
 The aim is to decode what the professors are looking for when you apply to a PhD program.

 The first question to answer is:

-You don’t necessarily need to answer this question explicitly in your application but the reader will need to know that you have a clear idea.
-For background: generally there are two broad categories of marketing scholars, quantitative and behavioural.
+You don’t necessarily need to answer this question explicitly in your marketing PhD application but the reader will need to know that you have a clear idea.
+For background: generally there are two broad categories of marketing scholars, quantitative and behavioral.

-- Quantitative marketers mostly specialize in empirical work on secondary data sets (e.g. scanner panel data).
+- Quantitative marketers mostly specialize in empirical work on secondary data sets (e.g., scanner panel data, financial market data, data scrapped from the internet).
 The typical applicant in this area will have a background in mathematics, statistics, economics or data heavy marketing.
 A subset of these people do analytical (theoretical) models though this is less typical.

 Obviously few people are in the happy position of liking and being talented at everything.
 Your background will generally determine which type of marketer you can credibly claim to be.